Day 1: Los Angeles International Airport.

 If you are trying to reach the city center of Copenhagen from Copenhagen Airport, then you are in luck.

 You can choose from the train, metro, bus, taxi, and Uber.
-Access to the train, metro, and taxis are located at Terminal 3.
+At terminal 3, you can access the train, metro, and taxis.
 You can catch the bus just a short walk away outside Terminal 2.

 Since I needed to reach Copenhagen Central Station, I purchased a ticket for the train.
 A train directly connects the airport and the central station in under 15 minutes.